SBRCNottingham/gsmodutils/README.md

 ## Installation

-To install the latest release from pip (Not currently possible):
+To install the latest release from pip:

     pip install gsmodutils